Is Aloe Vera Juice Safe During Pregnancy? (Updated 2026 Guide)

 Can aloe vera cause miscarriage?

-What types of aloe vera are safe during pregnancy?
+What are safe alternatives to aloe vera juice during pregnancy?

 How Do We Score Products for Pregnancy Safety?